 Staff at the PRU did help him, although, he says they weren’t really set-up to support him: “I was only twelve, I should have been going into Year 8.
 The PRU didn’t have a Year 8 so I was put in with Years 10 and 11, the big bad lads… and I had to stay in those classes for a few years, until I could leave.”
 Alfie had tried to commit suicide and had been diagnosed as suffering from PTSD, thought to have been bought on by exposure to gang violence – he’s lost friends to knife crime.

 "GCSEs, A-levels, university - I thought those things were for someone else, I didn't think about how not having them would affect my future.
 I didn’t think I had much of a future, I felt I’d already been left behind.

-"My GCSEs weren't the best, but since I’ve become properly focused – I’ve found an environment where I can thrive, and I’m loving every minute.”
+"My GCSEs weren't the best, in fact I didn’t pass any… but since I’ve become properly focused – I’ve found an environment where I can thrive, and I’m loving every minute.”